IBM-Cloud/terraform-provider-ibm/website/docs/r/lb_vpx_vip.html.markdown

 The following arguments are supported:

-* `name` - (Required, string) The unique identifier for the VPX load balancer virtual IP address.
+* `name` - (Required, string) The ID of the VPX load balancer virtual IP address.
 * `nad_controller_id` - (Required, integer) The ID of the VPX load balancer that the virtual IP address is assigned to.
 * `load_balancing_method` - (Required, string) See the [Bluemix Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_LoadBalancer_VirtualIpAddress) for available methods.
-If NetScaler VPX 10.5 is used, see the [Citrix docs](https://docs.citrix.com/en-us/netscaler/10-5/ns-tmg-wrapper-10-con/ns-lb-wrapper-con-10/ns-lb-customizing-lbalgorithms-wrapper-con.html) for additional methods that can be used.
+If you use NetScaler VPX 10.5, see the [Citrix docs](https://docs.citrix.com/en-us/netscaler/10-5/ns-tmg-wrapper-10-con/ns-lb-wrapper-con-10/ns-lb-customizing-lbalgorithms-wrapper-con.html) for additional methods that you can use.
 * `persistence` - (Optional, string) Applies to NetScaler VPX 10.5 only.
 See the available persistence types in the [Citrix docs](https://docs.citrix.com/en-us/netscaler/10-5/ns-tmg-wrapper-10-con/ns-lb-wrapper-con-10/ns-lb-persistence-wrapper-con/ns-lb-persistence-about-con.html).
-* `virtual_ip_address` - (Required, string) The public facing IP address for the VPX load balancer virtual IP.
+* `virtual_ip_address` - (Required, string) The public IP address for the VPX load balancer virtual IP.
 * `source_port` - (Required, integer) The source port for the VPX load balancer virtual IP address.
 * `type` - (Required, string) The connection type for the VPX load balancer virtual IP address.
 Accepted values are `HTTP`, `FTP`, `TCP`, `UDP`, `DNS`, and `SSL`.
-If SSL is configured, `security_certificate_id` is used as certification for SSL offload services.
+If you set the type to `SSL`, then `security_certificate_id` provides certification for SSL offload services.
 * `security_certificate_id` - (Optional, integer) Applies to NetScaler VPX 10.5 only.
-Provides security certification for SSL offload.
-For additional information, see the  [ibm_compute_ssl_certificate](compute_ssl_certificate.html) resource.
+The ID of a security certificate you want to use.
+This argument provides security certification for SSL offload services.
+For additional information, see the  [ibm_compute_ssl_certificate resource](compute_ssl_certificate.html).
-* `tags` - (Optional, array of strings) Set tags on the VPX load balancer virtual IP instance.
+* `tags` - (Optional, array of strings) Tags associated with the VPX load balancer virtual IP instance.
   **NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

-## Attributes Reference
+## Attribute Reference

 The following attributes are exported: